-Oil prices extend losses into second session on weak China data
+Oil prices extend fall on China, global demand concerns

 That followed customs data on Monday that showed Chinese imports had contracted for a fifth straight month.

-The U.S.-China trade dispute also continued to cast a shadow on the global economy, despite claims of progress towards a deal, leaving unanswered questions over future oil demand.
+The U.S.-China trade dispute also continued to cast a shadow on the global economy, despite claims of progress toward a deal, leaving unanswered questions over future oil demand.

-Taken all together that was enough to outweigh any support oil prices might have received from geopolitical tensions in the Middle East.
+Taken all together that was enough to outweigh any support oil prices might have received from worries about possible escalation of geopolitical tensions in the Middle East.

-“Subdued global economic momentum has afflicted strong bearish bias on oil prices as traders deliberate demand-side weaknesses in the current term,” Phillip Futures said in a note on Tuesday.
+“Demand-side concerns emerging from the Sino-U.S. trade war have continued to weigh on oil prices,” said Abhishek Kumar, head of analytics at Interfax Energy in London.

+“China’s weak economic data is a manifestation of the trade dispute,” he said.

 On Monday U.S. President Trump imposed sanctions on Turkey and demanded the NATO ally stop a military incursion in northeast Syria that is rapidly reshaping the battlefield of the world’s deadliest ongoing war.

-Prices could get a boost later in the week as investors are expecting a drawdown in crude inventories in the United States.
+Prices could also get a boost this week as investors are expecting a drawdown in crude inventories in the United States.

 “This week ... markets are expecting to see a draw (on) U.S. stockpiles and possibly further escalations in the Middle East,” said Edward Moya, senior market analyst at OANDA.